RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Implementation Details

 \section{Implementation Details}

 Here we provide implementation details of RoCourseNet and three baseline methods on three datasets listed in Section~\ref{sec:experiment}.
-The code can be found through this anonymous repository (\url{https://github.com/bkghz-orange-blue/counternet_adv}).
+The code can be found through this anonymous repository (\url{https://www.dropbox.com/s/gsrpt55hf2ik7v4/RoCourseNet.zip?dl=0}).

 \textbf{Feature Engineering.} We follow the feature engineering procedure of CounterNet \citep{guo2021counternet}.
 Specifically, for continuous features, we scale all feature values into the $[0,1]$ range.
-To handle the categorical features, we customize RoCouseNet's architecture (in Figure~\ref{fig:architecture}) for each dataset.
+To handle the categorical features, we customize model architecture for each dataset.
 First, we transform the categorical features into numerical representations via one-hot encoding.
-In addition, for each categorical feature, we add a softmax layer after the final output layer in the CF generator (in Figure~\ref{fig:architecture}), which ensures that the generated CF examples respect the one-hot encoding format.
+In addition, for each categorical feature, we add a softmax layer after the final output layer in the CF generator, which ensures that the generated CF examples respect the one-hot encoding format.

 \textbf{Hyperparameters.} For all three datasets, we train the model for up to 50 epochs with Adam.
 We set dropout rate to 0.3 to prevent overfitting.
-We use $T=13$ and $E=0.1$ to report results in Table~\ref{tab:cf}, and report the impact of attacker steps $T$ and maximum perturbation $E$ to robustness in Figure~\ref{fig:robustness}.
+We use $T=7$ and $E=0.1$ to report results in Table~\ref{tab:cf}, and report the impact of attacker steps $T$ and maximum perturbation $E$ to robustness in Figure~\ref{fig:robustness}.
+We use $K=2$ unrolling steps (same as \cite{huang2020metapoison}) with the step size $\alpha = 2.5 \times \delta / T$ (based on \cite{madry2017towards}) for solving the bi-level problem in Equation~\ref{eq:bi-level} (via VDS).
 In addition, Table~\ref{tab:param} reports the hyperparameters chosen for each dataset, and Table~\ref{tab:arch} speficies the architecture used for each dataset.

 \textbf{Software and Hardware Specifications.} We use Python (v3.7) with Pytorch (v1.82), Pytorch Lightning (v1.10), numpy (v1.19.3), pandas (v1.1.1), scikit-learn (v0.23.2) and higher (v0.2.1) \cite{grefenstette2019generalized} for the implementations.
 All our experiments were run on a Debian-10 Linux-based Deep Learning Image on the Google Cloud Platform.
 The RoCourseNet and baseline methods are trained (or optimized) on a 16-core Intel machine with 64 GB of RAM.